 In 2016, a citizen's assembly was established in Ireland to consider Irish abortion laws.
 It was during this time when one of Ireland's most successful campaigns began.
-The Together For Yes campaign was a national civil society campaign being sent to the assembly.
+The Together For Yes campaign was a national civil society campaign to remove the 8th amendment from the Irish constitution.
+The campaign successfully mobilized groups across the country and resulted in 14,000 submissions being sent to the assembly.
 Activists' proposal was to allow abortion on the following grounds - sexual violence, fetal non-viability, fetal disability, and danger to health or life.
 "Most activists in Ireland did not want grounds-based legislation.
 We wanted free, safe and legal abortion as early as necessary, and as late as possible, without restriction," said Maria Ni Fhlatharta, campaign coordinator.
 However, the situation for Irish women had become so unviable that activists realized that even the smallest wins were necessary, especially since strategic litigation was very difficult in the Irish context because of the 8th amendment.

-On receiving the proposal and after a series of discussions, the assembly decided that abortion till up to 12 weeks without restriction was the most humane way to and online through awareness campaigns and voting registration campaigns.
+On receiving the proposal and after a series of discussions, the assembly decided that abortion till up to 12 weeks without restriction was the most humane way to go forward.
+The government held a referendum based on this proposal by the assembly.
+People across the country were mobilized both offline and online through awareness campaigns and voting registration campaigns.
 In 2018, the referendum was passed overwhelmingly in support of overturning the ban on abortion, effectively replacing the 8th amendment.
 The Health (Regulation of Termination of Pregnancy) Act 2018 was signed by the President of Ireland in December 2018, and passed in both houses of parliament.
 It allows abortions to be carried out up to 12 weeks of gestation, and in certain circumstances, either before or within 28 days of birth.